Cyb3rWarCrim1nal/FTP-Mass-Anonymous-Login-Checker/README.md

 1. Clone the repository:
 git clone https://github.com/Cyb3rWarCrim1nal/FTP-Mass-Anonymous-Login-Checker.git

-2. Install dependencies: go mod tidy
+2. Install dependencies: go mod init github.com/Cyb3rWarCrim1nal/FTP-Mass-Anonymous-Login-Checker

 3. Create a `hosts.txt` file containing a list of hostnames or IP addresses, with each entry on a separate line.